ft-interactive/g-axis/README.md

 * [Long ticks - tick wider than the current frame](#ylinearyLongTicks)

 #### <a id='ylinearyshortTicks'>Short ticks</a>
 Where the specified <b>.tickSize()</b> is shorter than the width of the currentFrame.
 Most commonly used on dual axis charts.
-For a right hand axis you will need to translate the axis, this is the opposite of [Standard ticks](#ylinearystandardTicks) and [Long ticks](#ylinearyLongTicks) where the left hand axis needs to be moved to posiyion it correctly.
+For a right hand axis you will need to translate the axis, this is the opposite of [Standard ticks](#ylinearystandardTicks) and [Long ticks](#ylinearyLongTicks) where the left hand axis needs to be moved to position it correctly.
 The following examples use <b>.rem()</b> to define the size of the ticks as this makes them proportional to each frame style.

 Right aligned axis
 ```